-Memorial to more than 100 children and young adults of the St Sabina Community in Chicago who have been killed by gun violence the crossfire of rival groups engaged in criminal activity, killed as part of a domestic violence incident or shot by a classmate, children across the country are all too often the victims of firearm violence.
+Memorial to more than 100 children and young adults of the St Sabina Community in Chicago who have been killed by gun violence.378

+Children in the USA are not immune from criminal firearm violence.
+Whether children are caught in the crossfire of rival groups engaged in criminal activity, killed as part of a domestic violence incident or shot by a classmate, children across the country are all too often the victims of firearm violence.
 In fact, most child firearm deaths are homicides.